Tesco's UK sales fall as consumers feel the pain

 "We've created quite a chain reaction in the industry," McIlwee said, noting that official UK prices data for October had shown UK supermarkets had helped to pull back food inflation.

-Tesco shares, which have underperformed the STOXX Europe 600 retail index by about 4 percent this year, initially fell but had recovered to be flat at 396.9p at 12:57 p.m., underperforming a FTSE 100 index up 0.25 percent.
+Tesco shares, which have underperformed the STOXX Europe 600 retail index .SXRP by about 4 percent this year, initially fell but had recovered to be flat at 396.9p at 1257 GMT, underperforming a FTSE 100 index up 0.25 percent.
 Analysts said consumers' response to the price cuts had been muted.

 "We were hoping to see more of an improvement in momentum following the introduction of the new pricing strategy," said Espirito Santo analyst Caroline Gulliver.